hacdias/hacdias.com/content/posts/2024/03/22/zurich/index.md

 photos:
   - url: image:2024-03-22-zurich-boat
     title: Misty Boat
+    alt: A passenger ferry docked at a pier on a lake under a heavy, misty sky with mountains in the background
     width: 3000
     height: 2000
   - url: image:2024-03-22-zurich-frozen-car
     title: Unfocused
+    alt: A white SUV in motion blur passing a yellow crosswalk in front of a grand cream-coloured building with a Nachtcafé sign
     width: 3000
     height: 4500
   - url: image:2024-03-22-zurich-train
     title: Train Up In The Mountains
+    alt: People walking along a sunlit train platform next to a red Swiss train, with a Swiss flag and tall pine trees
     width: 3000
     height: 4500
   - url: image:2024-03-22-zurich
     title: Skyfall
+    alt: A wide view over Zürich's rooftops at dusk, with the lake and snow-capped Alps stretching across the horizon
     width: 3000
     height: 1688
 categories: